 An hour or so before serving, bring the beans to room temperature, make crispy topping and the lemon butter sauce.
 Add the beans to the sauce over low heat to warm them up and top them with the crispy topping.

-- Add in ¼ cup dried cranberries for a festive look and sweet flavor.
+Green beans almondine with cranberries - just before serving, stir in a ¼ cup of dried cranberries for a festive look and sweet flavor.

 - Roasted Brussels Sprouts with Citrus

 - Green Beans and Bacon

 - Green Beans with Bacon and Onions